laaaaaaaaaaaa/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distrdistributed under theGPL.
+Git is free software distrdistributed under the GPL.